 6. Praia da Figueira, The Algarve

-You’ll have to walk to get here, but it’s worth it to find this often deserted beach.
-The small village of Figueira, is the starting point for a rough track to Praia da Figueira, that lies below the ruins of an old fort.
-This is one of the least-visited beaches along this stretch of coastline, mainly due to the fact that it’s not reachable by car.
+You’ll have to walk some way to get here, but it’s worth the effort to find this often deserted beach.
+The small village of Figueira is the starting point for the rough track that winds below the ruins of an old fort to lead to Praia da Figueira,.
+This is one of the least-visited beaches along this stretch of coastline, as it is not reachable by car.
 The walk takes twenty to thirty minutes, with the path passing through some lovely countryside.

-Tucked into a remote part of the northern Alentejo, a drive west of the historical port town of Alcácer do Sal, is one of the region’s best beaches.
+Tucked into a remote part of the northern Alentejo, west of the historical port town of Alcácer do Sal, is one of the best beaches in Portugal.

 8. Praia da Bordeira and Praia do Amado, The Algarve

 The Algarve has some of Europe’s finest beaches, yet two beaches tucked into a remote corner of the region often steal the show.
-Near to the low-key village of Carrapateira are Praia da Bordeira and Praia do Amado.
+Near to the low-key village of Carrapateira are Praia da Bordeira and Praia do Amado, undoubtedly two of the best beaches in Portugal.
 There are few more impressive European beaches than Praia da Bordeira: a spectacularly wild beach backed by giant dunes, a tiny river and crashing surf.

 A couple of kilometres south of Carrapateira, there’s a further fantastic broad, sandy bay, Praia do Amado, with a couple of seasonal cafés.
 Backed by low hills, it’s particularly popular with surfers.

 Praia da Borderia offers spectacular views © cmspic/Shutterstock